-According to the American Academy of Pediatrics, prenatal exposure to alcohol can damage the developing fetus and is the leading preventable cause of birth defects and intellectual and neurodevelopmental disabilities.
-The Academy states that during pregnancy no amount of alcohol intake should be considered safe; there is no safe trimester to drink alcohol; all forms of alcohol, such as beer, wine, and liquor, pose a similar risk; and binge drinking poses a dose-related risk to the developing fetus.
+According to the American Academy of Pediatrics, prenatal alcohol exposure can damage the developing fetus and is the leading preventable cause of birth defects and intellectual and neurodevelopmental disabilities.
+The Academy states that during pregnancy, no amount of alcohol intake should be considered safe; there is no safe trimester to drink alcohol; all forms of alcohol, such as beer, wine, and liquor, pose a similar risk; and binge drinking poses a dose-related risk to the developing fetus.

-Finding Solutions that Work For You
+Finding Solutions that Work for You